rsangers/CVBlog/README.md

 ## Results

+### Training curve
+Plots of number of epochs vs auc and accuracy of method: based on this, we have chosen that 25 epochs should be enough.

 ### Training loop
 Breast graph with partitions 0.2-1.0: compare acc and auc of original and elastic
 ### Hyperparameter search